DETAILED ACTION

 The following prior art made of record and relied upon is citied to establish the level of skill in the applicant’s art and those arts considered reasonably pertinent to applicant’s disclosure.
 See MPEP 707.05(c).

-The following references teach data transfer as they pertain to power monitoring:
+The following references teach data transfer as they pertain to signal changes according to a range:

 U.S. PATENT NUMBERS: